LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

    This page starts off with the code in the `display-tag-items <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/display-tag-items>`__ branch in ``CodingEventsDemo``.
    The final code for this page is in the `identity-scaffolding <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/identity-scaffolding>`__ branch in ``CodingEventsDemo``.

 ..
-TODO: Check package version compitibility.
+TODO: Check package version compatibility.
+Asp Net Core 5.0 was causing some issues

 Before You Start
 ----------------

 You need to install three NuGet packages before getting started with this process:

+..
+Microsoft.AspNetCore.Identity, Microsoft.VisualStudio.Web.CodeGeneration.Design

 #. ``Microsoft.AspNetCore.Identity.UI``
 #. ``Microsoft.AspNetCore.Identity.EntityFrameworkCore``